mrfahrenheit0528/mrfahrenheit0528/README.md

 - 💻 Exploring **Python, Machine Learning, and Web Development**
 - 🌱 Currently serving as: **Director for Projects, JPCS-CSPC Chapter**
 - 🎯 Goal: To become a **skilled developer** who creates useful and meaningful applications
-- 😄 Fun fact: I survive long coding sessions with ☕ and music 🎶

 ---